 "Uhm... you can do whatever you want, but you're not allowed to install any

 additional software!".
-With that, he left.
+With that, he was off.

 Judging from the installed programs, I wasn't left with many choices: Excel or